 GDPR – One Year On

-This month marks a year since the General Data Protection Regulation (GDPR) was brought into force across the EU.
+May 2019 marks a year since the General Data Protection Regulation (GDPR) was brought into force across the EU.

 GDPR, along with the Data Protection Act 2018 (DPA 2018) in the UK, was implemented on 25 May 2018 and applies to all organisations which process individuals’ personal data.
 The regulations cover businesses of all sizes, ranging from sole traders to global corporations, although the rules differ in some respects depending on the size and activities of the organisation.